esterUOC/esterUOC.github.io/Challenge0/Lesson1.md

 ## Download and installation of the VS 2022

-We will go to the [link](page:https://visualstudio.microsoft.com/es/vs/), and click the download button
+We will go to the [link](https://visualstudio.microsoft.com/downloads/), and follow the next instructions:

 ![1](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/f35d1044-1089-41ef-ae4a-99195b430be1)